mind-ocean/ship-dynamic-positioning-capability-prognosis/README.md

 The list of libraries and their versions is given in file dp_libraries.txt

-The script is engineered without code optimization or common programming practicies.
-It may be developed further or used as it is.
+The script may be developed further or used as it is.
 The functionality is correct and results validated.
 The performance in sense of calculation time is few seconds.